ministryofjustice/laa-civil-case-api/README.md

 ### Manually running secret detection
 The ggshield package looks for any exposed secrets in your project based on entropy.

-You will need to authorise ggshield using the below command:
+You will need to authorise ggshield locally using the below command:
 ```shell
 ggshield auth login
 ```